Divya110205/G2_DBMS/EX1.md

 # EXP NO 1: DATA DEFINITION LANGUGE COMMANDS IN RDBMS
 ## DATE: 03.08.2023
-## AIM:
-To create a student database and execute DDL queries using SQL.
+## AIM:To create a student database and execute DDL queries using SQL.

 ## DDL (Data Definition Language)
 <div align="justify">